-It will address the roles of regional and local authorities in challenges emerging from Ukraine war.
-Municipalities in the EU and neighboring countries have a crucial role in fostering social inclusion and cooperation between them at regional level and they can enable easy transition for the refugees from Ukraine.
+The workshop will address the roles of regional and local authorities in challenges emerging from the war in Ukraine.
+Municipalities within the EU and neighboring countries have a crucial role in fostering social inclusion and cooperation on regional level and they can facilitate the transition for refugees from Ukraine.
 What tools and strategies have cities developed in response to the crisis and what tools or resources are most valuable now?

 The European Week of Regions and Cities